 But be careful, it is not always free.
 Sometimes there is relief. without penalty, and other times you will have to pay an extra stroke to be able to move your ball.

-🔹 1.
-Relief without penalty → Free, but following the rules
+1. Relief without penalty → Free, but following the rules of golf.

 You are awarded it when the ball is in a situation where it is not the player's fault and it affects the game, for example: